szcompressor/QoZ/README.md

 ## Version History

-* QoZ 1.1: Minor improvements over 1.0.
+* QoZ 1.1: Improvements over 1.0.
 * QoZ 1.0: The SC '22 Version.

 ## Bug Report

-The current version of QoZ may have unexpected and unfound bugs.
-If you have met errors or abnormal results when using QoZ, feel free to raise issues or contact me via jliu447@ucr.edu.
+If you have met any errors or abnormal results when using QoZ, feel free to raise issues or contact me via jliu447@ucr.edu.